iiian/prisma-case-format/README.md

 ## Use-case: as a small CI/CD component

-`prisma-case-format` now aims to be idempotent, so you can use it to confirm that case conventions in your `schema.prisma` have not accidentally drifted. `prisma-case-format` can be applied on-commit or on-push, either in a git commit-hook package or as a CI/CD step.
+`prisma-case-format` aims to be idempotent, so you can use it to confirm that case conventions in your `schema.prisma` have not accidentally drifted. `prisma-case-format` can be applied on-commit or on-push, either in a git commit-hook package or as a CI/CD step.
 Use `--dry-run` to diff changes with the original file, or backup the original and compare to the edit.

 ## Usage